 I spent much of today, marked “Canada Day” on my digital calendar, in deep thought.
 While I’m proud to be a Canadian, and very thankful to call this country home, what I have learned over past years about our history has given me pause.
-Facts that have been revealed, little by little, are now under glaring spotlights as the first of many dear and innocent children, buried at forced confinement institutions, are found.
+Facts that have been revealed, little by little, were put under glaring spotlights recently, when some of the dear, innocent children, buried at forced confinement institutions, were at last found.

 This afternoon I finished my second reading of Invisible North: The Search for Answers on a Troubled Reserve by Alexandra Shimo.
 Shimo, a Toronto-based journalist, made a plan to spend several months living on the Kashechewan reserve to research a water problem.
-What resulted is part memoir, part history, as she, a non-Indigenous person, relates her first-hand experiences and insight into life there.
+What resulted is part memoir, part history, and she gives first-hand insight about life on that reservation.

 I highlighted as I read, and I’d like to share pieces of her book with you.
 Although long, what follows are just a few words that taught, shocked, and broke my heart.
-Putting myself in place of the people who must live with these injustices, I wonder what kind of person I would be if I’d experienced a fraction of what so many live with daily.
-I now must figure out how to become part of the solution.
+Putting myself in place of the people who must live with these injustices, I wonder what kind of person I would be now if I’d experienced a fraction of what so many live with daily.

 ” … Until 1985, the First Nation leadership didn’t have much control about who could come and go on a reserve.
 Only the Ministry, or their representatives, the Indian Agents, decided who was welcome to visit or live in the town.
 And only they chose who must be removed from the community, whether it was for breaking the laws of the Indian Act, or simply disagreeing with their decisions.”